vuepress/ecosystem/docs/plugins/shiki.md

 This plugin will enable syntax highlighting for markdown code fence with [Shiki](https://shiki.style/).

 ::: tip

-[Shiki](https://shiki.matsu.io/) is the syntax highlighter being used by VSCode.
+[Shiki](https://shiki.style/) is the syntax highlighter being used by VSCode.
 It has higher fidelity, but it could be slower than [Prism.js](https://prismjs.com/), especially when you have a lot of code blocks.

-You could consider disabling this plugin in `dev` mode to get better development experience.
 :::

 ## Usage